UMN-CMS/HGCal-RPi/README.md

 ## Documentation
-The (incomplete) list of changes includes:
-  - Moved header files into their own respective `include/` directories
-  - Added source files for the FPGA programming binary, as well as some others for reading the DIP switches
-  - Moved program\_fpga into the bin/ directory and the firmware files into the fw/ directory
-  - Merged RDOUT\_BOARD\_IPBus/rdout\_software with RDOUT\_BOARD\_IPBus
-  - Renamed RDOUT\_BOARD\_IPBus/ to rdout/ and SYNCH\_BOARD/ to sync/
-  - Removed unnecessary code in new\_rdout.c and sync\_debug.c
-  - Removed unused files

 There are two main files: `new_rdout.exe` located in `RDOUT_BOARD_IPBus/rdout_software/bin/` and `sync_debug.exe` in `SYNCH_BOARD/bin/`.
 These two files act as helpers to facilitate the data collection process with IPBus.